nextbreakpoint/twitter-maven-plugin/README.md

       </profiles>
     </settings>

-Run the plugin with the comand:
+Run the plugin with the command:

     mvn -Dchannel=twitter com.nextbreakpoint:twitter-maven-plugin:updateStatus